This page updated 10 Jun 2005

 In the main window ("Tag Box") of the Person View, you can turn various columns on or off to display information about each tag, such as the age of the person at the time of the event, presence of witnesses, exhibits, etc. You can adjust the width of each of these columns as you prefer.

 You can also display any of seven standard toolbars, and a custom toolbar.
 You can position them along any edge of the main window, or leave them "floating" within the main window.
-In TMG 6 and later you can choose from three sizes of icons on the toolbars.
+You can choose from three sizes of icons on the toolbars.

 Any arrangement of these windows and toolbars is called a "Layout."
 TMG ships with several "Standard" layouts for different monitor resolutions.
 The appropriate one for your system is automatically applied.